 The parisian lapidary workshop opens the same year.

 The Maison Piat moves to Rue de la Paix, to be closer to the top jewellers of Place Vendôme.
 The Parisian lapidary workshop develops a specific cutting to enhance the brightness and colour of the centre stones and setting work.
 Exceptional pieces are created here, including invisible settings for the Maisons of Place Vendôme.

 The Maison obtained the label “Entreprise du Patrimoine Vivant” (Living Heritage Company): Piat’s expertise is finally acknowledged by the French Ministry of Culture.

-Emmanuel Piat is already a member of the French Federation of Jewels, Gold, Gems and Pearls (UFBJOP) and the French Association of Gemmology.
+Emmanuel Piat is already a member of the French Union of Jewels, Gold, Gems and Pearls (UFBJOP) and the French Association of Gemmology.

 The Geneva office starts providing a local service to Swiss watchmakers, and the office in Paris is acknowledged as an Authorised Economic Operator (OAS) by French customs.

 Piat, a partner of choice for jewellery designers thanks to its savoir-faire and international expertise, keeps on developing new cutting and faceting processes for an increasingly demanding clientele.